rcmdnk/git-gpt-commit/README.md

 Usage: git gpt-commit [options] [--] [<pathspec>...]

 Options are the same as git commit.
-You can change PROMPT and MESSAGE by editing $XDG_CONFIG_HOME}/.config/git_gpt_commit/config.
+You can change PROMPT, EXCLUDE, and MESSAGE by editing ${XDG_CONFIG_HOME:-$HOME/.config}/git_gpt_commit/config.
 PROMPT is a prompt message how to make a commit message from git diff.
+EXCLUDE is a regex to exclude files from git diff.
+Multiple regexes can be separated by ','.
 TEMPLATE will be shown under the commit message as a comment.

 Default values are:

+    # ChatGPT model.
+If empty, cg's default value is used.
+    MODEL="" # ChatGPT model.
+If empty, cg's default value is used.

+    # Prompt to make commit messages from git diff.
     PROMPT="Please make git commit messages for the following diff output.

 Each commit message must be one line starting with one of the following words.